-1.3 Necessity of Proposed Change
+1.3 Necessity of Proposed Changes

 Sections 1769 (a)(1)(B) and 1769 (a)(1)(C) of the CEC Siting Regulations require a discussion of the necessity for the proposed changes to the Project and a discussion of whether this modification is based on information that was known by the petitioner during the certification proceeding.
-The need for the higher CO emission limit was not known to NCPA during the CEC licensing process for the LEC Project.
+The need for these changes was not known to NCPA during the CEC licensing process for the LEC Project.

 NCPA first became aware of the difficulty of complying with the 900 lb/hr CO limit during gas turbine startups in late November, long after the issuance of the CEC Final Decision, when the gas turbine began to be dispatched regularly.